icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/get-started/new-features.md

 IceRPC introduces a brand new Slice, with a new syntax, a new encoding, a new compilation model and a new file extension.

-The Ice's compilation model for Slice files is very much like C++: each Slice file needs to #include the Slice files with the definitions it depends on.
-Slice files use the .ice extension with Ice.
+The Ice compilation model for Slice files is very much like C++: each Slice file needs to #include the Slice files with the definitions it depends on.
+You can use a forward declaration to introduce a type without fully definition it.
+And Slice files use the .ice file extension.

 On the other hand, the compilation model with IceRPC's Slice compilers is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no #include preprocessing directive.
 These